The cover to our first assignment, and no, you can't read it! |

 LIFE DRAWING STUDIES (1980-2000): I love to draw people in real time -- no photographs, no plaster models, and no artfully-obscuring clothing.
 You just concentrate on the anatomy -- where the muscles and tendons connect; how they hang on (or off) the bone.
 John Asaro taught me how the body curves and connects, how flexing one muscle affects another muscle, and why the anatomy works the way it does.
 John Lincoln pushed me to take what I had learned and apply it to artwork, i.e., convey an idea with a line instead of just copying form.
 He once said, "That's a virtuoso line," (being kind so I'd listen) then added, "but WHY IS IT THERE?"
 That question really challenged me to think as I drew instead of just copy, but frankly I'm still not sure why ANY of these lines are here, except they were fun to make.
 There are also a couple of drawings I made of girlfriends.
 These are generally unfinished because, well, I had a naked girlfriend in front of me, so the idea I was conveying to her had nothing to do with drawing.

 DEAR READER: This page isn't linked to any other page I have.
 It's only here for people who care about any of this crap enough to search for it.
-It's an offshoot of a genealogy site that I created for my family which traced all the descendants of my ancestor, William Hause.
-I had posted some of my film work on that site, and it just seemed weird to have "HAUSEGENEALOGY.COM" as the address for movie pages, so I made this site to hold them, instead, and now it's becoming something of an archive: an accumulation of ephemera buried deep in the dusty corner of a tiny mouse hole in a forgotten corner of an abandoned reading room sitting inside an crumbling library lost along the vast labyrinth of portals connecting the collective knowledge of humankind that we call the Internet.
+It's an offshoot of a genealogy site that I created for my family.
+I had posted some of my film work on that site, and it just seemed weird to have "HAUSEGENEALOGY.COM" as the address for movie pages, so I made this site to hold them, instead, and now it's becoming something of an archive: an accumulation of ephemera buried deep in a dusty corner of a tiny mouse hole in a forgotten corner of an abandoned library, lost in the vast labyrinth of forgotten portals to human knowledge that we call the Internet.

 Logo Design: https://de.cooltext.com/Logo-Design-Gold-Outline; https://de.cooltext.com/Crazy-Killer